 memoQ can export comments into translated Word documents.
 Normally, memoQ comments are not exported.
 To make memoQ export comments: Open Options.
 Choose Miscellaneous.
 Click the Translation tab.
 Choose what types of comments you want to export.

-Previously, memoQ imported all automatic numbering formats from the document's styles.
-In memoQ 8.4 and newer versions, you can choose to import only those that are used in the document.
+You can choose to import all automatic numbering formats, or only those that are used in the document.

 To set this up: Click the Advanced tab.

 - Import all number formats (even unused ones): just like in earlier versions, memoQ imports all the numbering formats from the document's styles.

 - Import used number formats only; they will be collected at the end of the document: memoQ imports only the numbering formats that appear in the docx file.
 You can find them in the last segments of the imported document.

 - Import used number formats only; they appear in the document when they are first used: memoQ imports only the numbering formats that appear in the docx file.
 You can find them at their first occurrence in the imported document.
 This is the default choice.